 - Person-centered care: Recognizing that every person takes a different path to recovery, we customize treatment plans and take into account your unique goals and preferences.

-- Confidentiality: Like all our mental health programs, our Chemical Dependency Program offers the strictest level of confidentiality.
+- Confidentiality: Like all our mental health programs, our Substance Use Disorder program offers the strictest level of confidentiality.
 We will protect your privacy to the limits of the law.

-- Expert therapists: Part of what makes our program unique is that nearly all of our team members are state certified chemical dependency professionals.
-Our expert knowledge of addiction, treatment planning and relapse prevention helps our patients break the cycle of addiction for good.
+- Expert therapists: Part of what makes our program unique is that our team members are state-certified chemical dependency professionals or trainees.
+Our expert knowledge of substance use disorders, treatment planning and relapse prevention helps our patients break the cycle of dependence or addiction for good.

 How We Help

 We offer two levels of outpatient treatment: intensive and aftercare.
 If you require inpatient care, we provide you with a referral to an external program.
-An initial assessment with our chemical dependency experts will help us decide which path to treatment is the right one for you.
+An initial assessment with our substance use disorder professionals will help us decide which path to treatment is the right one for you.

 Our intensive outpatient program helps you break your addiction.
 Here’s what to expect:

-- It’s common for people who are chemically dependent to experience physical symptoms when they first quit using (withdrawal).
+- It’s common for people who have a substance use disorder to experience physical symptoms when they first quit using (withdrawal).
 We offer guidance, support and, in some cases, special medication to help you overcome these symptoms.

 - We provide you with information about relapse prevention.

 - You participate in group therapy and individual therapy every week.